AnthonyCxx/Notes-and-Writeups/C++/Memory Management/Storage Classes.md

 > The loop has been run a total of 20 times <br />

 ## _mutable_
-Think _mut-_ as in mutation.
+Think _mut-_ as in 'mutation'.
 The _mutable_ keyword allows a data member of a class or struct to be modified even if the class/struct is _const_.

 ```C++
 #include <iostream>